support@meisterdrucke.com · 0043 4257 29415

 Similar artworks selected for you

 Elizabeth brought Prisoner to the Tower Joseph-Marie Jacquard, French inventor The feast of the fools (or feast of the Innocents) which took place until the 17th century was to celebrate the donkey that brought Jesus to Jerusalem, it was the occasion of madness of all kinds.
 Engraving in Reverend Holdenough During a Service, Illustration from Elizabeth Brought Prisoner to the Tower, from The Tower of London Rejoicings in London on Account of the Execution of Strafford Paris, Church Sainte Genevieve (1599): a Capuchin monk trying to exorcise a woman, Martha, claiming to be possessed by the Devil.
 Engraving of the 19th century.
 In Bal de l Illustration for the Works of Rabelais Death of Jacques d Derby Day - Returning Home Rodrigo de Jerez Orviette Burlesque Feast in honor of the Blessed Sacrament of the Altar.
-According to the words of two nuns Julienne de Mont-Cornillon and Eve called the recluse of Liege, Pope Urban IV (Jacques Pantaleon (1195-1264) had set up this celebration shortly bef Voltaire (Francois Marie Arouet) The Derby - Returning Home Returning Home The Riot at Dover, illustration from Scientific Shows: Living Spectra Illustration for Jack Sheppard Capture of Louis XVI at Varennes Queen Jane and Lord Guilford Dudley brought back to the Tower Destruction of the Royal Tombs of the French Monarchy in the Church of Saint-Denis A Stage Play in the Sixteenth Century Tudor Times: Christmas Revels in the Baronial Hall The Execution of Jane Illustration for the Works of Rabelais Mysterious hanging of the last prince of Conde (Louis Henri Joseph de Bourbon) Execution of Georges Darboy, 24th March 1871 (engraving) Noel in France under Louis XIII: the lord stands in front of the door of his castle while a priest consecrates the buche that must bring benediction to the dwelling.
+According to the words of two nuns Julienne de Mont-Cornillon and Eve called the recluse of Liege, Pope Urban IV (Jacques Pantaleon (1195-1264) had set up this celebration shortly bef Voltaire (Francois Marie Arouet) Returning Home The Riot at Dover, illustration from Scientific Shows: Living Spectra Illustration for Jack Sheppard Uprising of Peasants in the French Revolution Capture of Louis XVI at Varennes Queen Jane and Lord Guilford Dudley brought back to the Tower Destruction of the Royal Tombs of the French Monarchy in the Church of Saint-Denis A Stage Play in the Sixteenth Century Tudor Times: Christmas Revels in the Baronial Hall The Execution of Jane Illustration for the Works of Rabelais Mysterious hanging of the last prince of Conde (Louis Henri Joseph de Bourbon) Execution of Georges Darboy, 24th March 1871 (engraving) Noel in France under Louis XIII: the lord stands in front of the door of his castle while a priest consecrates the buche that must bring benediction to the dwelling.
 In the courtyard, the peasants set up a butcher.
 17th century.
 Engraving in

 Show more similar artworks

-Other art prints by George Cruikshank
+More art prints by George Cruikshank

-Discover more works by George Cruikshank
+Show more works by George Cruikshank

-Other art prints by George Cruikshank
+More art prints by George Cruikshank

-Discover more works by George Cruikshank
+Show more works by George Cruikshank

-Excerpt from our top sellers
+A selection of our top sellers

-Excerpt from our top sellers
+A selection of our top sellers

 What our customers think about us